oraichain/docs/nodes-validators/tutorials/cosmovisor.md

-# Cosmovisor
+# **Cosmovisor: Automating Cosmos Node Upgrades**

-`cosmovisor` is a small process manager for Cosmos SDK application binaries that monitors the governance module for incoming chain upgrade proposals.
-If it sees a proposal that gets approved, `cosmovisor` can automatically download the new binary, stop the current binary, switch from the old binary to the new one, and finally restart the node with the new binary.
+`cosmovisor` is a lightweight process manager for Cosmos SDK application binaries that automates the upgrade process.
+It monitors the governance module for on-chain upgrade proposals and seamlessly handles binary upgrades by:

-We recommend validators to use `cosmovisor` to run their nodes.
-This will make low-downtime upgrades smoother, as validators don’t have to manually upgrade binaries during the upgrade.
-Instead, they can pre-install new binaries, and `cosmovisor` will automatically update them based on the onchain software upgrade proposals.
+- Downloading and preparing the new binary
+- Stopping the current binary
+- Switching to the upgraded binary
+- Restarting the node with the new binary

+### **Why Use Cosmovisor?**
+For validators, `cosmovisor` significantly reduces downtime during chain upgrades.
+Instead of manually handling upgrades, validators can pre-install new binaries, allowing `cosmovisor` to execute upgrades automatically when a proposal passes.

+---
-## Configuration
+## **Configuration**

-More information about Cosmovisor settings can be found in the [Cosmovisor documentation](https://docs.cosmos.network/main/build/tooling/cosmovisor).
+More details about `cosmovisor` settings can be found in the [official documentation](https://docs.cosmos.network/main/build/tooling/cosmovisor).

+---
-## Installation
+## **Installation**

-#### Using go install
+### **1. Using Go Install**

-To install the latest version of `cosmovisor`, run the following command:
+Install the latest version of `cosmovisor` with:

 ```bash
 go install cosmossdk.io/tools/cosmovisor/cmd/cosmovisor@latest
 ```

-#### Manual Build

-You can also install from source by pulling the cosmos-sdk repository and switching to the correct version and building as follows:
+### **2. Manual Build**
+Alternatively, build from source:

 ```bash
 git clone https://github.com/cosmos/cosmos-sdk.git